Roald87/TwinCatChangelog/tc3_changelog.md

 ### Known issues

 - In VS2019 `Find` and `Find and Replace` does not work properly in TwinCAT files, related issue is tracked [here](https://developercommunity.visualstudio.com/content/problem/1168181/find-in-ivstextimage-does-not-work-in-visuastusio.html) .
+-  Sudden error message "The operation could not be completed.
+Unspecified error" in a TwinCAT project.
+Function block files, would have yellow triangle symbols with an exclamation mark next to them.
+Starting a new project would result in `_3S.CoDeSys.UserManagement.UserAuthentication`.
+Issue and fix reported [here](https://stackoverflow.com/questions/71649887/twincat-project-build-fails-with-unspecified-error)

 ## Version 3.1.4024.25